jameslawler/notes/docs/portuguese/verbs/todo/entrar.md

 1. Entering a Room or Building:

-   - Portuguese: Entrar em uma sala ou prédio - ex: Eu entrei na sala e cumprimentei a todos.
+   - Portuguese: Entrar numa sala ou prédio - ex: Eu entrei na sala e cumprimentei a todos.
    - English: Enter a room or building - e.g: I entered the room and greeted everyone.

 2. Beginning to Participate: